September 30, 2019

 Wildlife photographers generally need to have an “in” or some experience to achieve great shots of wildlife.
 Patience, good gear, and safe shooting locations are all important when trying to capture animals in the wilderness.
 Did we mention patience?
 It can take days of waiting to achieve the perfect shot of a wild animal.
 The type of animal being photographed will also determine the amount of preparation and type of camera gear required.

 Equipment like tripods and shutter releases and telephoto, wide-angle, or macro lenses, are usually used in wildlife photography.
 Sometimes, camera traps are set up in the environment for an extended period of time, taking shots using motion detection so that animals aren’t spooked and their natural behaviors aren’t disturbed by lurking photographers.
 These shots are often used in editorials for publications like National Geographic.
 If you’re about to undertake this kind of photography or hiring a custom content crew, don’t forget your badge of patience.
 You will need it.

 As you can see, there are lots of different types of photography to try out, experiment with, and perfect.
 Subject matter, lighting conditions, and the location of the photoshoot will all impact the type of camera gear and techniques used to get a great photo.
 Possible uses of the photos will also help photographers determine if they need to meet any other special conditions, such as getting model or property releases for the imagery.

 Experience and practice go hand in hand — if you’ve found something on this list that you never tried capturing before or even thought about shooting, there’s no time like the present to go get that shot!

 And if you’ve already got a portfolio that showcases your talents, send some eye-catching shots our way.
-Apply to become a contributor and show us your favorite types of photography or check out our contributor FAQs for more on what we look for in our photographers.
+Apply to become a contributor and show us your photography portfolio or check out our contributor FAQs for more on what we look for in the Stocksy collection.